JosephCottam/AbstractRendering/AbstractRendering/README.md

 Demo Application(s)
 -----------------

+All demo applications are available through the demo-application build (i.e, the default build).
+If there is no ARApp.jar, the demo app has not been built.

+The simplest application is titled "SimpleApp."
+It is executed with "java -cp ARapp.jar ar.SimpleApp".
+This will produce a simple scatterplot visualization.
+The source code (found in app/ar/SimpleApp.jar) provides documented example of how to use Abstract Rendering through the provided swing panel or to produce images directly.

+For a more interactive demo, run "java -jar ARApp.jar".
-Build with the demo application (default build) and execute "java -jar ARDemo.jar" A number of preset datasets/treatments are available in the drop-down box.
+This application presents a number of preset datasets/treatments in the drop-down box.
 Shifting between datasets results in a full rendering, but only shifting between a treatments results in partial re-rendering (just re-executing the transfer function).

 Pan is done with Drag.
 Zoom is done with Shift+Drag.
 Triple-click on the main plot area to zoom-extents.